Solonarv/custom_hero_dota/docs/heroes/Rider.md

 ### Charge

-Activate to gain movement speed while moving towards a visible enemy.
+Activate to gain movement speed while moving towards a visible enemy hero.
 Charge ends when the Rider collides with an enemy hero;
 doing so will deal physical damage to the victim and stun it as well as other enemies in a small area.
  - The Rider must be within 50° of facing towards an enemy hero to gain the movement speed, but still gains half the benefit while within 70°.
  - Stun is centered between the Rider and his victim.